fxxrytail/skzcode/content/support/skz-comeback/index.md

 ❗Please check the **carrd linked above** for lists of shops, which chart/s their sales count to, and their exclusive benefits.

 For **Hanteo** when you receive a "Hanteo Authentication Card", authenticate your album using Whosfan app for it to count on Hanteo Chart Global Ranking (it's different from Hanteo's sales chart).
+Authenticating will also help you collect more Whosfan credits that is used for voting on the app for ad promotion, etc.

-For the album sales it is automatically counted on **Hanteo Chart** when you successfully purchased and shipped your album the same thing for **Gaon** and **Billboard**.
+For the album sales it is automatically counted on **Hanteo Chart** when you successfully purchased and shipped your album, the same thing for **Billboard**. **Gaon** counts the albums shipped to stores where the albums can be bought.

-Here's a video tutorial on how to authenticate your album:
+Here's a video tutorial on how to authenticate your Hanteo Certified album:

 {{< youtube gBM7lyJBXZM >}}